sammyutere/Auto-Discovery-Auto-Deployment/README.md

 Line 82 to the IP address of your ansible server
-Line 89 to your domain name for example, https://stage.linuxclaud.com Line 91 to your domain name for example, https://stage.linuxclaud.com Line 91 to the IP address of your ansible server
+Line 89 to your domain name for example, https://stage.linuxclaud.com Line 91 to your domain name for example, https://stage.linuxclaud.com Line 110 to the IP address of your ansible server
+Line 119 to your domain name for example, https://prod.linuxclaud.com

 For NewRelic - secret text - API key

-For sonarqube setup url, jenkins url/sonarqube-webhook
+For sonarqube setup url, jenkins url/sonarqube-webhook This is really important - This change, adding /sonarqube-webhook made it pass quality gate.

 DP - check latest version

+In the pet-set19 branch in line 14 of the docker file, ensure you enter your own NewRelic license key

+I used https.nexus.linuxclaud.com line 52 and
+For nexus-repo on jenkins credentials I used nexus.linuxclaud.com

+Add credentials ID and Description nexus-creds, username - admin, password - admin123

+Add this credential
+kind is username and password
+username - admin password - admin123

+**Then choose https for nexus-repository during setup and put the number 443**